Skip to the main content

 Mental Health Awareness: Yolk

 In Yolk, author Mary H.K.
 Choi portrays a pair of estranged sisters.
-They’ve grown apart following their childhood in Texas and now both live in New York City separately.
+They’ve grown apart following their childhood in Texas, and now both live in New York City separately.
 June is three years older, very successful in her vile finance job, and Jayne is in college and a bit egregious and self-obsessed.
 The two butt heads and it’s obvious why—they’re so different, yet both struggle with health—both mentally, and one physically.
 June is facing a terrifying cancer diagnosis, and Jayne realizes her sister might need her the most right now, even if she doesn’t act like it.
 After all, June is tough and independent.

 The book explores themes of body dysmorphia, eating disorders, depression, and other mental illnesses.
 Jayne sees a therapist and uses strategies to calm her anxiety when it spikes, while June spirals with her diagnosis, tunneling deeper into dark thoughts.